btozer/gmg/README.md

 This should ensure you can install all the dependencies required  on any platform (Linux, Mac, Windows) using the Conda package manager.

-Then gmg may be installed using pip (https://packaging.python.org/tutorials/installing-packages/).
+Then, gmg may be installed using pip (https://packaging.python.org/tutorials/installing-packages/).

-pip will install and all of its dependencies with your local anaconda python site-packages directory.
+1. Download or git clone the gmg github repository.

-gmg can then be installed by running the following command in the dir where you have downloaded or git-cloned the source code.
+2. Run the following command in the dir where you have downloaded or git-cloned the gmg repository.

     pip install .

-THis will place gmg with your local anaconda python site-packages dir.
+This will place gmg with your local anaconda python site-packages dir.

 **Launching gmg**